sdet-school/dive-right-in-class/README.md

 <img src=https://devstickers.com/assets/img/pro/qo3p.png>
    </kbd>
 </p>

-Hi! 👋
 <br />
 Welcome to Evil Corp.
-The website is located [here](https://evil-corp.carrd.co/#).
+This is the source code repository for the UI tests for the company's website located [here](https://evil-corp.carrd.co/#).
 <br />

-Follow the steps below in order to execute tests
+Follow the steps below to get set up and run the tests.

 ### First off, there are some things you need to install:

 1. [GitHub Desktop Client](https://desktop.github.com).
 You will use it to view your changes, commit code and push it to GitHub.
 2. [Sublime Text](https://www.sublimetext.com).
 Text editor you will use to edit your code.
-3. Install Python (the programming language we will be using):
+3. Install Python (the Evil Corp's programming language of choice):

 [Instructions for Windows users.](https://www.notion.so/Install-Python-on-Windows-8a2ece34c0d745cebe76a9b65b4c712c)